FreakC-Foundation/FreakC/TUTORIAL.md

 	:: Return a value which concatenated all elements in an array arr_join[] "variable_name" "array" "length"

-	:: Find length of an array
-	arr_length[] "variable_name" "array"
+	:: Find length of an array (will crash if an element is empty) arr_length[] "variable_name" "array"

-	:: Reverse array
+	:: Reverse array (will crash if an element is empty) arr_reverse[] "array"
-	arr_length[] "array"

-	:: Append a value into an array arr_push[] "array" "value"
+	:: Append a value into an array (will crash if an element is empty) arr_push[] "array" "value"

-	:: Prepend a value into an array (requires delayed expansion being enabled) arr_unshift[] "array" "value"
+	:: Prepend a value into an array (requires delayed expansion being enabled) (will crash if an element is empty) arr_unshift[] "array" "value"

-	:: Remove the last value from an array arr_pop[] "array"
+	:: Remove the last value from an array (will crash if an element is empty) arr_pop[] "array"

-	:: Remove the first value from an array (requires delayed expansion being enabled) arr_shift[] "array"
+	:: Remove the first value from an array (requires delayed expansion being enabled) (will crash if an element is empty) arr_shift[] "array"

-	:: Remove an amount value from a specified index from an array arr_splice[] "array" "index" "amount"
+	:: Remove an "amount" value from a specified "index" from "array" arr_splice[] "array" "index" "amount"

 	:: Fill the array from index1 to index2 with a value